-The state’s Yankee old-stock population advocated prohibition.
+The state’s Yankee old-stock promoted prohibition.
 A flood of southern and eastern European immigrants was entering the state.
-Prohibition was seen as a way to reduce the crime, poverty and vice the Yankees associated with the newer arrivals.
+Prohibition was a way to reduce the crime, poverty, and vice the Yankees linked with the newer arrivals.

 Yale economist Irving Fisher was a strong promoter of prohibition.
-He complained that in Connecticut cities “the American stock has been submerged by a wave of immigrants from Italy, the Balkans, Russia, and Poland.”
+He complained about in the state’s cities. “[T]he American stock has been submerged by a wave of immigrants from Italy, the Balkans, Russia, and Poland.”

 Organized Labor Opposition

-Bootleggers and speakeasies had to bribe law enforcement officers and even entire departments.
+Bootleggers and speakeasies had to bribe police and even entire departments.
 They often had to bribe elected officials.
 The public became alarmed at the decline in public morality.

 Prohibition denied the state tax revenues from alcohol.
-This was at the same time it was causing dramatic increases in crime and violence, heavy court expenses, and over-crowded jails.
+This was at the same time it was causing great increases in crime and violence.
+This led to heavy court expenses and over-crowded jails.

 Widespread crime and other problems caused by Prohibition mushroomed.
-More and more residents decided that the presumed cure was much worse than the disease.
+More and more people decided that the presumed cure was much worse than the disease.
 They called for Repeal.

-Now, many decades later, Connecticut residents continue to suffer from the legacy of Prohibition-era thinking.
-Connecticut remains one of the very few states in the entire country that still prohibits Sunday alcohol sales.
-This is despite the fact that Sunday has become the second busiest shopping day of the week.
+Now, many decades later, CT residents continue to suffer from the legacy of Prohibition-era thinking.
+CT remains one of the very few states in the entire country that still prohibits Sunday alcohol sales.
+This is despite the fact that Sunday is the second busiest shopping day of the week.

 Perhaps residents will abolish one of the final vestiges of Prohibition in Connecticut.

-Brooks, C. Connecticut goes Dry: The Experience of the Temperance and Prohibition Movements in Connecticut, 1850-1933.
-Central Connecticut State U, 2006.
+- Brooks, C. CT goes Dry: The Experience of the Temperance and Prohibition Movements in CT, 1850-1933.

-Cohn, H. and Davis, E. Connecticut and Rhode Island Reject the Prohibition Amendment, 2009.
+- Cohn, H. and Davis, E. CT and RI Reject the Prohib Amendment.

-Kehoe, T. History of the Catholic Total Abstinence Union of Connecticut.
-New Britain: Kehoe, 1903.
+- Kehoe, T. History of the Catholic Total Abstinence Union of CT.